containeroo/renvsubst/README.md

 Here are more variable like "variable with a prefix" and "variable with a suffix".
 Here are more "another variable with a prefix" and "another variable with a suffix" variables!
 ```

+## container

+Additionally, there is a minimal renvsubst container.
+You can find an example kubernetes manifest in the  `deploy` folder.